Banners Around Town

 Those of us lucky enough to live near parks, open spaces, and greenways know the joys they bring: the calming views of trees and green lawns, the fresh air, and the laughter of children playing.
 With more than 1,000 square feet of public green space per resident, it's no wonder people love calling Urbandale home.

 Urbandale offers many beautiful parks and outdoor recreational opportunities around almost every corner!
-We invite you to get out and enjoy one of our 50+ parks, 45 miles of trails and 1,000 acres of parkland.
-Urbandale is also home to the only indoor public swimming pool in the metro, a bustling senior recreation center, numerous sports fields, shelters, and facilities for rent.
+We invite you to get out and enjoy one of our 50+ parks, 50+ miles of trails and 1,000 acres of parkland.
+Urbandale is also home to a bustling senior recreation center, numerous sports fields, shelters, and facilities for rent.

 This water tower was originally located on Living History Farms grounds and remains in the Heritage Park development.
 Living History Farms is an interactive outdoor history museum that educates, entertains, and connects people of all ages to Midwestern rural life experiences.
 Living History Farms seeks to re-create the daily routines of representative historical years by means of “living history” interpretation.